-I am so excited to be guest posting here at HomeSpun Threads!
-The Summer Soiree posts have been great and have given me many ideas of how to fill the summer days with my two boys.
-I am Andrea, from Pie Birds, Buttons and Muddy Puddles.
 I love to craft, cook and create, and find ways to be frugal and make things myself.
 Today, I am going to show you how to make your own bubbles, wands and blowers at home, for a fraction of the price you pay at the store!
 And it's fun, I promise.
-My boys, ages 5 and 3, had a blast helping me make the bubbles and wands, and had even more of a blast playing with them!
-All the pictures in this post were taken my good friend and photographer, Travis Sharkey.
-You can check his blog here.
+My kids had a blast helping me make the bubbles and wands, and had even more of a blast playing with them!
 Okay, let's get started!

 Homemade Bubbles, Wands and Blowers